 It would be nice to show that not all scientists are socially retarded, ineffectual, bearded tosspots who wear socks with their sandals, reek of underarm perspiration and find any form of human interaction totally alien.
 Mind you I've got my work cut out.

 It would also be nice to think that viewers get some idea of how dependent we are on inventions and ideas, which in their day, were real challenges.
 So much is now taken for granted by all of us as we go about our day-to-day life.

 What would you like to be doing in ten years' time?

 Sunning myself on a beach in South East Asia next to a glass of cold beer and a tolerant but beautiful lover.

 What was your most memorable experience while filming ‘Rough Science’?

 Capraia, where we filmed, was beautiful, and the whole project was a brilliant experience.
 Working with Jonathan on the generators was real fun though, as was hanging that dirty great aerial for the Castaway radio.

 At parties, how do you explain to people what you do for a living?

-Why do you think science has sometimes had such a bad press?
+Why do you think that science sometimes has a bad press?

 Which aspect(s) of science frightens you most?